On two families of Enriques categories over K3 surfaces: Kuznetsov components of special Gushel--Mukai threefolds

 One has two semiorthogonal decompositions

-where $\shu_X$ is tautological vector bundle pulled back from that of $\Gr(2,5)$.
+where $\shu_X$ is the tautological vector bundle pulled back from that of $\Gr(2,5)$.
 Then the admissible components $\schk_X^1$ and $\schk_X^2$ are equivalent Enriques categories, with the same action generated by the pushforward $\funct{U}$ along the covering involution of the double covering $X\rightarrow W$.
-The equivariant categories are both equivalent to $\cate{D}^b(S)$.
+The equivariant categories are both equivalent to $\cate{D}^b(S)$ according to \cite{KP17}.

 The numerical Grothendieck group $N(\schk_X^1)$ has rank 2, with a basis $\kappa_1$, $\kappa_2$ such that

 and the Euler form is given in this basis by $-I_2$.
 Equivalently, the numerical Grothendieck group $N(\schk_X^2)$ has rank 2, with a basis $\kappa'_1$, $\kappa'_2$ such that